The Best European Country to Start a Business According to Your Profile

 Program Name: The UK Startup Visa (before called Tier-1 Entrepreneur visa)

-Ranking at the Ease at Doing Business Index: 8th
+Ranking at the Ease of Doing Business Index: 8th

 Minimum Investment: Between £50,000 to £200,000 should be available for investment in a bank account.
 Plus, the participants must prove they have funds enough to pay their own expenses for at least three months.